meiyor/Time_Spectral_Granger_Causality_EEG/README.md

 time_frequency_gc_single_edf('JF_20250225', '_Fz_reref')
 ```

-**Depending on the throughput quality and the amount of cores your of your machine processor this preprocessing can take 15-20mins for each patient .edf file**
+**Depending on the throughput quality and the amount of cores your of your machine processor this preprocessing can take 15-20mins for each patient .edf file om average laptop**

 The function **time_frequency_gc_single_edf** performs: